cockroachlabs/workshop_labs/lab2_student_instructions_geo.md

 ## Cluster Configuration
-The lab cluster is configured in Google Clould using the following zones:
+The lab cluster is configured in Google Clould using the following regions:

-* us-west1-b
+* us-west1
-* us-east4-b
+* us-east4
-* europe-west2-a
+* europe-west2

 ## Command Crib Sheet